Prehistory of Transylvania: Chalcolithic

 Cultures typical for this period are the Cucuteni-Ariușd, Petrești, Tiszapolgár-Românești and Bodrogkeresztúr-Gornești.
 The first two cultures are among the numerous Eneolithic cultures with pottery painted in bi- and tri-chromatic patterns.

-At Ariușd (Covasna County) in the east of Transylvania, the first systematic excavations were undertaken in what is considered the neo-Eneolithic epoch in Romania.
-The material discovered has been integrated into the greater painted pottery complex of Cucuteni-Ariușd-Tripolie.
+At Ariușd, Covasna County, in the east of Transylvania, the first systematic excavations were undertaken in what is considered the neo-Eneolithic epoch in Romania.
+The material discovered has been integrated into the greater painted pottery complex of Cucuteni-Ariușd-Trypillia.

 Petrești culture

 The Petrești culture diffused across almost all of Transylvania, is regarded as local in origin by some specialists, and as a migration originating from the southern areas of the Balkans, by others.
 It is primarily known for its painted decoration – patterns painted in red, brown-red, later brown, on a brick-red background, which testifies to the high standard of civilization of the bearers of this culture.
 The ornamental motifs consist in bands, rhombuses, squares, spirals, and windings.
 The typical forms are bowls, tureens, high stands.
 Plastic art is fairly scarce and so are brass items.